 CRMs also allow you to form a sort of central hub for your speaking business.
 Although this is in part due to the structure of the CRM, it’s also facilitated by integrations with other tools.
 These tools may include proposal software, such as Better Proposals, or project management tools, like Asana.
 By integrating these systems and tracking all of your businesses’ information in a single place, you save time spent looking for information in multiple places and manually entering information over and over.

 In short, a CRM allows you to manage the different gigs you are in the process of booking as well as any additional pertinent information.
-I personally recommend Hubspot and, now that we’ve partnered with them, we’re 100% certified to bring their process straight to you.
+We personally recommend SpeakerFlow CRM and, because it was designed with speakers for speakers, we’re 100% confident it can take your sales efforts from “precarious” to “predictable.”
 But, for more information on CRMs, in general, check out our guide to CRMs for speakers.

 2. Diversify your content as much as you possibly can.